The hits just keep coming, in the form of more unwelcomed 6-legged visitors whose real home is across the oceans.

 The brown marmorated insect is ¾-inch long, with a wide back side that tapers to a point, and a rectangular head with long antennae.
-Native to China and east Asia, the insect has been migrating west since being first discovered in Pennsylvania in 2001.
+Native to China and east Asia, the insect has been journeying west since being first discovered in Pennsylvania in 2001.

 Fortunately, the brown marmorated insect hasn't arrived in large numbers in Nashotah or WI.
 Stink bug control isn't much of an issue yet.
 Yet it's only a matter of time.